Mirror: One-way mirrors and windows

 One-way windows can be made to work with polarized light in the laboratory without violating the second law.
 This is an apparent paradox that stumped some great physicists, although it does not allow a practical one-way mirror for use in the real world.
 Optical isolators are one-way devices that are commonly used with lasers.

 Signalling

 With the sun as the light source, a mirror can be used to signal by variations in the orientation of the mirror.
 The signal can be used over long distances, possibly up to 60 km on a clear day.
 Native American tribes and numerous militaries used this technique to transmit information between distant outposts.

 Mirrors can also be used to attract the attention of search-and-rescue parties.
-Specialized types of mirrors are available and are often included in military survival kits.
+Specialized types of daylight signalling mirrors are available and are often included in military survival kits.

 Technology

 Televisions and projectors

 Microscopic mirrors are a core element of many of the largest high-definition televisions and video projectors.
 A common technology of this type is Texas Instruments' DLP.
 A DLP chip is a postage stamp-sized microchip whose surface is an array of millions of microscopic mirrors.
 The picture is created as the individual mirrors move to either reflect light toward the projection surface (pixel on), or toward a light-absorbing surface (pixel off).

 Other projection technologies involving mirrors include LCoS.
 Like a DLP chip, LCoS is a microchip of similar size, but rather than millions of individual mirrors, there is a single mirror that is actively shielded by a liquid crystal matrix with up to millions of pixels.
 The picture, formed as light, is either reflected toward the projection surface (pixel on), or absorbed by the activated LCD pixels (pixel off).
 LCoS-based televisions and projectors often use 3 chips, one for each primary color.

 Large mirrors are used in rear-projection televisions.
 Light (for example from a DLP as discussed above) is "folded" by one or more mirrors so that the television set is compact.